bcnmy/docs/docs/quickstart.md

 # Quickstart: Smart Account ⚡️

 In this guide, we will create a smart account and mint an NFT.
-Checkout the full code in the end.
+Check out the full code at the end.

 :::info
-Please note that this tutorial assumes you have Node JS installed and have working knowledge of Node. 🧠
+Please note that this tutorial assumes you have Node.js installed and have working knowledge of it. 🧠
 :::

 ## 1. Environment set up 🛠️